njbannister15/RuvonInference/docs/part1-article.md

 *Building the foundation: from text to tokens to predictions*

-Today marked the beginning of my 20-part journey to build a tiny vLLM inference engine from scratch.
+ToPart marked the beginning of my 20-part journey to build a tiny vLLM inference engine from scratch.
 The goal for Part 1 was to load GPT-2 124M weights, tokenize a string, run it through the model, and decode the predictions back to text.

 ## What We Built